The Gold Scales Site Portal

 The Surangama Sutra lists twenty-five ways of controlling the mind by meditation, and the best one among those is deep mantra meditation beyond study and low-levelled learning, it says.
 [More] [Lu, 1969:16-43]

 According to traditional records, the Shurangama Sutra was translated into Chinese in 705 CE.
-There are are at least 127 commentaries on it in Chinese alone.
+There are at least 127 commentaries on it in Chinese alone.
 A number of scholars have associated the Shurangama Sutra with the Buddhist tradition at Nalanda, India.
 It is said that the general doctrinal position of the text corresponds to what is known about the Buddhist teachings at Nalanda at that time.
 The work stresses the need for a sound and fit moral basis for a practitioner, and for fit meditation.
 Other sutras (works) of antiquity contain the same teachings about the need for skilled meditation.

 Chang, Garma C. The Practice of Zen.
 New York: Perennial/Harper, 1970.